vivekuppal/transcribe/docs/SenseVoice.md

 # Experimental SenseVoiceSmall Backend

 SenseVoiceSmall is available as an optional, Windows-only speech-to-text backend.
-It supports ordinary file transcription and Transcribe's existing chunk-based live transcription.
+It supports ordinary file transcription and Transcribe's rolling-window live transcription.
 This integration does not implement FunASR's streaming Paraformer protocol.

 ## Installation